 But history in this part of New Mexico is never far away.
-We enjoyed a short drove around the old historic plaza of Albuquerque.
+We enjoyed a short drive around the old historic plaza of Albuquerque.
 Similar to Sante Fe, full of Indian arts and souvenirs and lovely traditional adobe low rise buildings.
 As we passed through we spotted three iconic vehicles from the fifties era of outrageous heavily chrome clad cars.

 A few pictures from the lovely historic plaza in Albuquerque

 Leaving Albuquerque behind, we headed out to Grants, another town on the old Route 66.
-Traveling along we saw a large Route 66 casino, but casinos for us would wait until we reached Las Vegas, so we drove on.
+Travelling along we saw a large Route 66 casino, but casinos for us would wait until we reached Las Vegas, so we drove on.
 We also by-passed the 66 pit stop and got back onto the Interstate 40.

 The countryside was once again vast – stretching in every direction with flat plains and mountains in the distance.
 The map told me we were surround by Indian Reservations on all sides.
 These regions provide an opportunity for the Native Americans to live in their traditional ways.
 From what we could see the land was very much like their forefathers would have known it – apart from the motorway and the railroad running through the territories with the regular locomotives pulling over 150 goods carriages.
 These mile long goods trains are a spectacle to see when you consider the average goods trains in the U.K.